stateful/docs.runme.dev/docs/guide/bigquery.md

 **Runme Extension**

-Install the Runme extension in your VS Code editor and make it your default Markdown viewer.
+Install the [Runme extension](https://marketplace.visualstudio.com/items?itemName=stateful.runme) in your VS Code editor.
 Runme also provides other client interfaces where you can run your Markdown file.
-See the Runme installation guide.
+See the [Runme installation guide](../installation/index).
+You can also make Runme your default Markdown viewer, with this every Markdown with your code editor will be accessed as a Notebook.

 **Install Google Cloud SDK**

-To interact with Google Cloud resources, you need the Google Cloud SDK.
+To interact with Google Cloud resources, you need to install the Google Cloud SDK.
 This SDK provides the necessary tools and libraries.
-Run the command below to install
+Run the command below to install:

 ```sh {"id":"01J2B9V1NA28V0KFGPAYZP10V0"}
 brew install --cask google-cloud-sdk